Crossed (comics): Crossed: Badlands (Volumes 4–17)

 The final issue, foreshadows the resurgence of human society a century later in Crossed: +100, with Smokey's homestead receiving news of human colonies beginning to re-establish themselves as the feral Crossed die out.

 Crossed: Wish You Were Here

 In the webcomic Crossed: Wish You Were Here (written by Si Spurrier and drawn by Javier Barreno (Vol.1) and Fernando Melek (Vol.2)), former writer "Shaky" (short for Shakespeare) writes in his journal of life on the island of Cava off of the coast of Scotland, where he and a handful of other survivors try to have some semblance of society while desperately trying to keep the wandering Crossed at bay.

-In the first volume, Shakespeare must deal with the logistics of living on an Cava with his group, under two men Rab and Don with very different leadership styles.
+In the first volume, Shakespeare must deal with the logistics of living on Cava with his group under two men, Rab and Don, with very different leadership styles.

 Crossed: Dead or Alive

 The first series was originally optioned for an independently funded film, with Ennis writing the screenplay.
 It was going to be financed by Trigger Street Productions and produced by Michael De Luca, Jason Netter, and Kevin Spacey.
 In the end of 2012, however, Ennis announced that he and Avatar Press had recovered the rights to the franchise.
 They made plans to launch a series of webisodes in an attempt to generate interest for a feature film.
 In March 2013 Crossed: Dead Or Alive, an upcoming series of live action webisodes written and directed by Ennis, was announced.
 DOA will be accompanied by an Ennis-penned tie-in webcomic that will expand and further develop the concepts of the film series and its characters.
 A goal was set to film all the episodes for Crossed: Dead or Alive season 1 in early 2014.

 The webcomic was launched on November 13, 2014, with the plans to start production on the live-action series as soon as the fundraising campaign began to make money.